Submitty/submitty.github.io/_docs/developer/router.md

 **Validity checking** checks if the user is authorized to access certain parts of Submitty.
 For example, a user who is not logged in is not allowed to go anywhere else but login page.
 Also, a student will be prevented from accessing pages only accessible to instructors.
 If validity checking is not passed, the user will be redirected to appropriate pages or, for API calls, get JSON responses with fail status.

 **Function call** is a process that calls the proper function.
-All parameters in the URL except those starting with `_` will be passed into the functions.
+All parameters in the URL will be passed into the functions if there are corresponding parameter definitions in function signatures.
 The function returns a `Response` which carries necessary information to display.

 ### Usage